Kajones21/Software-Development-Journey/README.md

 * Progress: continuing response web design cert and moving into 'Learning How to Learn' on coursera.
 * What have I learned: I am learning how to make websites and the information they contain accessible to a wider audience.
 I am also gathering resources to help with these efforts to create captions, subtitles, and the like.
 Next time: Finishing up Accessibility and taking two quizzes.
+### Mar 09
+* Progress: Completed the HTML section of Responsive Web Development 🥳
+* What have I learned: HTML structure is very important to creating a site that is easy to collaborate on and maintain while also ensuring everyone can use it effectively.
+Because of its importance in promoting accessibility and ensuring the page can be found in search results, HTML should be routinely practiced and improved on.
+When designing a website, it's always best to start with a type of draft model, like in powerpoint so it can be easily ordered and issues can be addressed efficiently.
+This approach will also ensure the team is working towards a singular type of project and their is no overlapping functions or buttons that can confuse users.
+* Next time: Going into computer basics and CSS (a daunting 1200 steps, but it WILL get done!)
+* Additional: At work, I am completing R programming basics for programming.
+I will be doing the R developer track.